EDAO-Project/Jazero/README.md

 ### Jazero Web
 This repository has a Django web interface to interact with an instance of Jazero.
-Navigate to `JDLC/python/api/` and build the Docker image.
+Build the Docker image from the project root.

 ```bash
 docker build -t jazero_web -f JDLC/python/api/Dockerfile JDLC/python